zigabesal/DOIscrape/README.txt

 Python 3.0.0 or above is installed on your system Google Chrome is installed on your system
-These Python packages (versions used in the creation of the scripts): requests_html==0.10.0 selenium==4.5.0 webdriver_manager==3.8.3
+These Python packages are installed (versions used in the creation of the scripts): requests_html==0.10.0 selenium==4.5.0 webdriver_manager==3.8.3